papistacoding/webshop/README.md

 1. Download files
 1. Open code editor
 2. Navigate to src folder
-3. Open terminal and write npm install
+3. Open terminal and write "npm install"
-4. After all dependencies are downlaoded write npm star to run the app
+4. After all dependencies are downlaoded write "npm start" to run the app

 Getting Started with Create React App